Kitware/geowatch/docs/source/manual/mlops.md

 ### sidebar: setting up a shared DVC cache on a shared machine

-multiple users can share a DVC cache so they don't have to duplicate the data!
+Multiple users can share a DVC cache so they don't have to duplicate the data!
 ```bash
 dvc config cache.shared group
 dvc config cache.type symlink